 The iceberg that became Eisbergfreistadt was released from the polar ice in 1923 because of arctic warming.
 This localized climate trend occurred from the 1920’s to the 1940’s, decades also notable for the extremity of both local and global political events.
 Documentation of the climate alteration and the shift in biological distribution at the time has proven useful to scientists attempting to predict patterns of the change likely result from the current anthropogenically induced global climate change.
 [12]

 Kahn and Selesnick’s imposition of para-history upon this early warming event is illuminating.
 The piece juxtaposes images of the arctic—that of ice and cold and polar animals—with the economic and industrial forces contributing to its demise.
 The deck of cards, created for Eisbergfreistadt, includes a suite dedicated to the evolving smokestack.
 The image of people dressed for the cold exploring, playing cards, and posing on an iceberg displaced by warming are scenes that traffic in unease.
 A celebrating woman posing with an ice sculpture of a bird contrasts with a series of thirteen small photographs of seabirds—most of which are dead.
-Repeatedly, images of the poster child candidate for climate-change-caused extinction, the polar bear, are shown—in the background on the ice as a one-manned dirigible floats by, as a bear-skin providing a warm suit for a man in a canoe, on notgeld, as marzipan delights in a white china serving dish embellished with dark blue and gold, and as a hung corpse—brought on board ship for the cook to prepare a meal[13]
+Repeatedly, images of the poster child candidate for climate-change-caused extinction, the polar bear, are shown—in the background on the ice as a one-manned dirigible floats by, as a bear-skin providing a warm suit for a man in a canoe, on notgeld, as marzipan delights in a white china serving dish embellished with dark blue and gold, and as a hung corpse—brought on board ship for the cook to prepare a meal.
+[13]

 Hyperinflation and economic instability

 The unemployed were hungry.
-The employed
+The employed are hungry now.
+[14]

-THE HOUSE PAINTER SPEAKS OF
+THE HOUSE PAINTER SPEAKS OF GREAT TIMES TO COME [15]

 When currency becomes worthless for trade people use it for something worthwhile—they burn it or use it to make coats, dresses and Zepplins (or perhaps even consume it—as indicated by a photograph of a man defecating notgeld).
 At least this is what, according to the images in Eisbergfreistadt, the residents of Lübeck living in the shadow of the iceberg do.
 Germany in the years 1919-1923 experienced one of the worst episodes of hyperinflation in economic history.
 As the value of the mark declined, local burgs started printing up emergency paper money (notgeld).
 The hyperinflation peaked in late 1923 when the value of the German Papiermark sank to 4.2X1012 mark per U. S. dollar.
 At this time, Germany printed a banknote with a face value of 100 trillion marks.
 Workers carted wheelbarrows or suitcases full of banknotes home twice a day to cover their salary.
 Common staples required huge quantities of paper currency: on November 15, 1923, for example, two days before the iceberg struck, a loaf of bread cost 80 billion mark—a wheelbarrow-full at the very least.